JanDeDobbeleer/oh-my-posh/docs/docs/segments/azfunc.md

 ## Properties

-- fetch_version: `boolean` - fetch the Azure functions CLI version - defaults to `true`
+- fetch_version: `boolean` - fetch the Azure Functions CLI version - defaults to `true`
 - display_error: `boolean` - show the error context when failing to retrieve the version information - defaults to `true`
 - missing_command_text: `string` - text to display when the command is missing - defaults to empty
 - display_mode: `string` - determines when the segment is displayed